 The Practicum Program is a vital means of gaining relevant, professional work experience.
 Students apply their classroom understanding of tasks and responsibilities to the daily workflow in their chosen information agency under the supervision of a seasoned information professional.
-In short, the Practicum gives SIS students an opportunity to “try out” a job and type of workplace, gain professional work experience, earn academic credit and valuable professional contacts.
+The Practicum gives SIS students an opportunity to “try out” a job and type of workplace, gain professional work experience, earn academic credit and valuable professional contacts.

 The Practicum experience:

-- integrates the classroom with the “real world” under the supervision and instruction of an experienced information professional
+- Integrates the classroom with the “real world” under the supervision and instruction of an experienced information professional;

-- puts technique and technologies in context
+- Puts technique and technologies in context;

-- strengthens one’s accomplishments portfolio and resume through validating skills and knowledge
+- Strengthens one’s accomplishments portfolio and resume through validating skills and knowledge;

-- provides oversight, context, and feedback from skilled and established practitioners
+- Provides oversight, context, and feedback from skilled and established practitioners;

-- can be done in any location
+- Can be done in any location;

-- allows students an extended opportunity to “interview” an employer they are interested in working for
+- Allows students an extended opportunity to “interview” an employer they are interested in working for;

-- confirms interest in a possible career path and develops familiarity with culture and values of a specific type of organizational climate
+- Confirms interest in a possible career path and develops familiarity with culture and values of a specific type of organizational climate.

 School of Information Sciences